jes/notes/philosophy.md

 For example we may live in a world in which a person was murdered by 2 different people in 2 different histories.
 For reality to truly converge into a single present, you'd need something like both of the murderers die or otherwise forget that they did it and otherwise live their life identically, but that's not impossible.

+(Feedback from mdg: apparently this is a Feynman idea!)

 ### Universe made of mathematics